-The Seven Rila Lakes is one of the most popular treks in all of Bulgaria, and with reason.
+The 7 Rila Lakes is one of the most popular treks in all of Bulgaria, and with good reason.

-As you can probably guess, they are seven lakes all in close proximity of each other high up in the mountains.
-In winter, they are frozen over and covered in snow; in summer, once melted, they are a clear emerald green, and each one is very beautiful.
+As you can probably guess, they are 7 lakes all in close proximity of each other high up in the mountains.
+In winter, they are frozen over and covered in snow.
+In summer, once melted, they are a clear emerald green and sapphire blue, and each one is incredibly beautiful.

-The trek to the top of the Seven Rila Lakes took about five hours, but we were walking slowly, getting to know each other a little better while walking on the trail.
+The trek to the top of the 7 Rila Lakes took about five hours, but I was walking slowly taking it all in and getting to know other hikers along the way.